aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

 With the code now being setup we're almost set to run the first calculation.
 However, before doing so we first need to populate the AiiDA database with appropriate pseudo-potentials.
-To this end the plugin extends the ``verdi data`` command with the additional ``potcar`` subcommand.
+To this end the plugin extends the ``verdi data`` command with the additional ``potcar`` sub-command.
-This new subcommand allows to interact with VASP pseudo-potential files and offers two different ways of adding potentials:
+This new sub-command allows to interact with VASP pseudo-potential files and offers two different ways of adding potentials:

  * adding only single potentials using ``verdi data potcar add single``
  * or adding a batch of potentials at once using ``verdi data potcar add family``